GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/helper-views.md

 - `avatar`: the avatar of the channel.
 - `onlineIndicatorShown`: whether the online indicator (about last active members) is shown on the avatar.
 - `disabled`: whether the user interactions with the channel are disabled.
 You should use this value while the view is being swiped, in order to avoid clicking the channel list item instead.
-- `selectedChannel`: binding of the currently selected channel selection info (channel and optional message).
+- `selectedChannel`: binding of the current channel selection info (channel and optional message).
 - `swipedChannelId`: optional id of the swiped channel id.
 - `channelDestination`: closure that creates the channel destination.
 - `onItemTap`: called when a channel list item is tapped.